alexsorokoletov/Xamarin.Firebase.iOS/automatic/README.md

 Other options:
 - POD=podName
 - VERSION=version (override versions in all packages --- use with caution and for tests)
+- SINGLE=yes  - do not take into consideration pod references
+- VERSION-TYPE=-beta (adds suffix to version)

 **Second stage - compile and package as nuget**
 To compile bindings and package then, run `sh FirebaseDatabase.build.sh` script in the `bindings` folder.
 This script is generated automatically and will show any errors in the bindings you need to correct.